David-Ph/next-tindota/README.md

 1. Add method to end player streak.
 2. Add method to mark player streak has been adjusted.
 3. Add method to remove said mark.
+4. Refactor TeamTable.js where you swap players on teams.